United loses 3-2 at Leipzig, knocked out of Champs League

-LEIPZIG, Germany (AP) — Three-time European champion Manchester United was knocked out of the Champions League on Tuesday after losing 3-2 at Leipzig.
+United’s loss will result in missed earnings of around 15 to 20 million euros ($18-24 million) as it drops to the less-lucrative Europa League as the third-place finisher in Group H. United lost to Sevilla in the semifinals last season.

-The German team’s win assured it of progression to the knockout stage with a three-point lead over United in Group H. Paris Saint-Germain, which is level on points with United, is also through to the last 16 due to its better head-to-head record against United.
+Leipzig’s win assured it of progression to the Champions League knockout stage with a three-point lead over United.
+Paris Saint-Germain, which is level on points with United, is also through to the last 16 due to its better head-to-head record against United.

-PSG’s game with İstanbul Başakşehir was suspended after about 15 minutes at 0-0 when players walked off the field after alleging that fourth official Sebastian Coltescu of Romania used a racial slur against Başakşehir assistant coach Pierre Webo.
+PSG’s game with İstanbul Başakşehir was suspended after about 15 minutes at 0-0 when players walked off the field after alleging that fourth official Sebastian Coltescu of Romania used a racial comment against Başakşehir assistant coach Pierre Webo.
+UEFA said the match would resume Wednesday with new officials.

+Leipzig, which was only formed in 2009, reached the Champions League semifinals last season.

+“It’s important to have a plan, and it’s important the players understand the plan,” Leipzig coach Julian Nagelsmann said.

 United got off to a terrible start with Angeliño opening the scoring in the second minute.
 Marcel Sabitzer floated in a perfect cross and Angeliño rushed in to thump the ball into the far corner.
 The Spanish left back’s goal was his seventh in 17 competitive appearances for Leipzig since joining on loan from Manchester City.